 Flies Enter a Closed Mouth

 The following is from a poem by Pablo Neruda that continues to touch my soul in a way that I cannot quite articulate.
-Again and again I have returned to it to capture something that seems to be missing, to lay hold of something that I never really had.
+Again and again I have returned to it because it evokes a sense longing and melancholy that oddly enough I enjoy.
 This to me is the religious dimension of poetry (and all good literature).
-It brings you to a threshhold, as if you’re seconds away from release or transfiguration.
+It brings you to a threshhold, as if you’re seconds away from release, transfiguration, or understanding.

 What we know comes to so little,